Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers

 The goal of this paper is to determine whether, over a four-year LISA mission, it would be possible to discriminate between SIDM-1 and CDM through the impact of dark matter self-interactions on the cosmic times and mass ratios of massive black hole mergers.
 We note that there is potential in using phase shifts of gravitational waves to investigate the nature of SIDM, which is a related, but distinct method~\citep{Banik_2025}.

-The paper is organized as follows: in Section \ref{sec:SimulationParameters} we describe the simulations.
-In Section \ref{sec:Results}, we describe our procedure for discriminating between CDM and SIDM-1.
-We provide cumulative distribution functions (CDFs) for cosmic times and mass ratios of massive black hole mergers and explain our implementation of the Kolmogorov-Smirnov (KS) test.
+The paper is organized as follows: in Section \ref{sec:SimulationParameters} we describe the simulations and provide cumulative distribution functions (CDFs) for cosmic times and mass ratios of massive black hole mergers.
+In Section \ref{sec:Results}, we describe our procedure for discriminating between CDM and SIDM-1 and discuss our implementation of the Kolmogorov-Smirnov (KS) test.
 We also provide estimates of the discriminating power of merger events with respect to CDM and SIDM-1 models.
 We then briefly comment on the signal-to-noise ratios (SNR) for the mergers, as they would be seen in LISA.
 In Section~\ref{sec:Conclusions} we summarize our conclusions and provide recommendations for future work.